 Most succulents need a mix of sunlight and shade to grow healthy.
 One extreme or the other will not result in a beautiful happy plant.
 Learn about your particular succulent light requirements and find the best place in your garden.

 6. Protect from Frost

 If your area is experiencing lots of rain, and your succulents are in pots, move them under eaves to avoid over-saturation or bring them inside.

 Frost is another matter.
 Pay attention to freeze warnings.
-Cover with a cloth or plant under a tree, which protects succulents during the winter and summer.
+Cover with a cloth or plant under a tree, which protects succulents during the winter.

 7. Put Succulents in the Ground

-Some people think that succulents are houseplants, and when they are grown outdoors, they must be relegated to containers.
-While they look great in a well-designed container arrangement, succulents, just like any other plant, love to be planted in garden beds where they can be fruitful and multiply.
-In warmer regions that do not experience freezing temperatures during the winter, succulents will do just fine growing in the ground or raised beds.
+Some people think succulents are houseplants, and when grown outdoors, they must be relegated to containers.
+While they look great in a well-designed container arrangement, succulents, like any other plant, love to be planted in garden beds where they can be fruitful and multiply.
+In warmer regions that do not experience freezing temperatures during the winter, succulents will do fine growing in the ground or raised beds.

 Some are so forgiving of soil conditions that they can grow almost anywhere with at least some soil to which they can attach their roots.

 8. Allow to Callus Before Transplanting

 9. Get Rid of Harmful Insects

 One thing is sure: your succulent is not looking good.
-Symptoms include buds that will not open, distorted growth, cotton-like attachments to roots, tiny insects on new growth, paprika-like dots on leaves, brown bumps on stems, collapsed outer leaves, holes in leaves.
+Symptoms include buds that will not open, distorted growth, cotton-like attachments to roots, tiny insects on new growth, paprika-like dots on leaves, brown bumps on stems, collapsed outer leaves, and holes in leaves.

 The culprit?
 Insects.
 Some gardeners believe that hardy succulents are resistant to insects—not so.
-Consult a master gardener site online or get one of the books about succulents to help you identify the symptom, insect, and solution.
+Consult a master gardener site online or get one of the books about succulents to help you identify the symptom, insects, and solutions.